medibloc/panacea-js-old/docs/panaceajs-account.rst

   new Account(passphrase, encryptedPrivateKey, pubKey);

-To generate account, you can use ``medjs.local.Account()``.
+To generate account, you can use ``panaceajs.local.Account()``.
 Basically, account is just a pair of private and public key that has several functions described as below.

 .. note:: MediBloc uses public key as an address.